●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 Additional Warnings:

 ・Unfortunately, the accessible summit parking lot across from the archaeological museum and café is unavailable during Sakura Season due to the volume of guests making safe navigation to the true summit impossible.
-The staff would be happy to offer advice on other sites suitable to guests’ needs.
+For visitors with mobility difficulties or those using a wheelchair, please check our Accessibility information separately.